nstanford5/ERC20/ERC20.md

   } catch (e) {
     return;
   }
-  throw "Expexted exception but did not catch one";
+  throw "Expected exception but did not catch one";
 };
 ```